buildspace/buildspace-projects/Solidity_And_Smart_Contracts/Section_2/Lesson_3_Compile_Contract_Locally.md

 Go to #progress and post a screenshot of your terminal with the output.

 Be sure to make that console.log whatever you want!
-You've now written your own contract and ran it by deploying to a local blockchain WOOOOOOOOOO LETS GOOO.
+You've now written your own contract and run it by deploying to a local blockchain WOOOOOOOOOO LETS GOOO.